lyn1874/mbnn_ad/README.md

 ### Multi-branch Neural Network for Anomaly Detection in Adverse Lighting and Weather Conditions

-This repository provides the implementation for our paper [**Multi-branch Neural Network for Anomaly Detection in Adverse Lightning and Weather Conditions** (Bo Li, Sam Leroux, and Pieter Simoens)]().
+This repository provides the implementation for our paper [**Multi-branch Neural Networks for Video Anomaly Detection in Adverse
+Lighting and Weather Conditions** (Bo Li, Sam Leroux, and Pieter Simoens)](https://openaccess.thecvf.com/content/WACV2022/papers/Leroux_Multi-Branch_Neural_Networks_for_Video_Anomaly_Detection_in_Adverse_Lighting_WACV_2022_paper.pdf).
 We experimentally show that by making the background subtraction learnable and by adding multiple branches, we are better at detecting anomalies in scenes with varying visibility.

 ![](imgs/bg_interpolation.gif)